tsgardiner/SecondReactThing/README.md

 # React with Express

 ## React contact form with Express back-end
-### Email form data as pdf attachment using Nodemailer
+### Email form data as pdf attachment using Nodemailer and PDFKit

 ## Installation

 Install dependencies for both the React front-end and Express back-end.

 This is assuming you have [npm](https://www.npmjs.com/get-npm) already installed.

 ```